Updated: Aug 9

 For an easy reference, look at the graphic below to learn how to differentiate between the different stages.

 “The Flying Chef”

-Chef Notes: - If using gelatin to stabilize the whipped cream, the whip cream will thicken slightly over time.
+- If using gelatin to stabilize the whipped cream, your whip cream will get slightly thicker over time.